THE TRUST BOARD

 The Trust is now the club majority shareholder and we are indeed playing back in Worcester

-I would like to continue in my role as a Director of both Trust and Club to continue my work to assist in bringing the club back to a viable and sustainable business
+Since the most recent Trust AGAM, I have continued in my role as a Director of both Trust and Club and continued my work with regards to bringing the club back to a viable and sustainable business

 I am passionate about our City of Worcester and our football club – I want the club to be available for future generations and believe this can be achieved with the help of like minded fans, all working together to achieve our goals